 Entrepreneurial and problem-solving educators (teachers, principals, headmasters) and system and network leaders (of BPS, charter, parochial, and independent schools) are eligible to apply to the School Solutions Seed Fund.
 EdVestors is committed to working with schools that have the highest concentration of need, giving priority to schools where at least 75% of students are designated as High Needs by the Massachusetts Department of Elementary and Secondary Education.
 We also welcome applications from nonprofit organizations partnering with schools to solve a school’s priority need.
 Projects should be clearly defined as a solution to a specific urban education challenge in classrooms or schools serving grades PreK- 12 in Boston.

-Applications for the 2018-2019 School Solutions Seed Fund are now closed.
-For more information on applying to the Seed Fund please see the 2018-2019 application.
+For more information on applying to the Seed Fund please see the 2019-2020 application.